dtcenter/METplotpy/docs/Users_Guide/line.rst

 .. literalinclude:: ../../test/line/custom_line.yaml

+**Note**:  For the following instructions, remember to replace $METPLOTPY_SOURCE/METplotpy with $METPLOTPY_SOURCE/METplotpy-x.y.z (where x.y.z is the version number) if the source code was retrieved by downloading the zip or gzip'd tar file:

 Copy this custom config file from the directory where the source code was saved to the working directory: